Kiran7007/Interview-Preparation/docs/android.md

         .build()
 ).build()
 ```

-Interview Answer:
-> WorkManager runs constrained, persistent jobs and exposes their state so the app can show progress or errors.
 ---
 ## What are the important Dagger/Hilt annotations?
 - `@Inject` marks a constructor or field for injection.